menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 This is a deliberate choice.
 It's a move away from the clunky, do-it-all monoliths and a full embrace of a philosophy that's been battle-tested for decades: the Unix philosophy.

-## But Why Not Just Use Gemini or ChatGPT?
+## But Why Not Just Use an LLM Agent/Bot?
 I know what you're thinking.
 "Why build a CLI tool at all?
-I'll just ask Gemini, ChatGPT, or my Claude Code agent."
+I'll just ask Gemini, ChatGPT, or my Claude Code Agent."

 And you're right.
 For exploratory, conversational, or complex one-off tasks, those tools are fantastic.
 I use them every day.